How can we make acquisition of foreign languages easier?

 Notes on Table

 Textbook oriented teaching concentrates predominantly on linguistic and inter-cultural objectives (surface aims - see upper part of the table), particularly on the transmission of structures and vocabulary and/or (inter-) cultural content.

 To achieve these goals, PDL focuses on the deeper levels.
-It emphasizes and enhances in particular the development of attitudes, capabilities and skills (deep aims - see under part of the table) that encourage language acquisition and so includes the development of the individual as a whole in its concept.
+It emphasizes and enhances in particular the development of attitudes, capabilities and skills (deep aims - see lower section of the table) that encourage language acquisition and so PDL includes the development of the individual as a whole in its concept.